adriankarlen/bar.wezterm/README.md

 bar.apply_to_config(config)
 ```

+> [!NOTE]
-> NOTE: This assumes that you have imported the wezterm module and initialized the config-object.
+> This assumes that you have imported the wezterm module and initialized the config-object.

 &nbsp;